 Programs running other programs and communicating with them

-Many programs need to be able to run other programs.
+Many programs need to be able to run other programs, and we need to pass information to them and receive their output and exit status.
 Running a program in Perl 6 is as easy as:

 run 'git', 'status';